hichipli/ChatcatGPT/README.md

 4. Revamped the settings window presentation.
 4. Addressed and resolved various minor issues.

+### October 25, 2023:

+1. Began enhancing the typewriter effect for chat simulation.
+2. Optimized regular expressions to better identify and hyperlink URLs in chat.
+3. Troubleshot issues with certain URL terminations, particularly with punctuation marks.
+4. Ongoing refinement of user interactions for a more immersive chat experience.

 We warmly invite the community to join us in this endeavor.

 Experience the power of AI with ChatcatGPT today!